lcurry/keycloak-react-js-example/README.md

     https://idp.int.identitysandbox.gov/.well-known/openid-configuration
 See documentation [here](https://developers.login.gov/oidc/getting-started/#auto-discovery )

+A shortcut would be to import the REALM provided here in this repo.
+You'll need to stop rh-sso and run the following from the command line:

+bin/standalone.sh -Dkeycloak.migration.action=import -Dkeycloak.migration.provider=singleFile -Dkeycloak.migration.file=./MNG-TEST-realm.json -Dkeycloak.migration.strategy=OVERWRITE_EXISTING

 4.
 NPM installed locally.
 With this repo cloned locally.
 Change directories to the root of this project.

+5.
+Create self-signed certificate pair for running

+ openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365
+(Note these files referenced from 'package.json' and are necessary for running HTTPS)

 ### To run the demo